-Dunne, a native of Medfield, Mass. joins MIT after a successful seven-year tenure at Gettysburg College, where he put together an 89-68 overall record (.567) and saw his teams advance to four straight Centennial Conference semifinals over the past four seasons.
+Dunne, a native of Medfield, Mass. joined MIT after a successful seven-year tenure at Gettysburg College, where he put together an 89-68 overall record (.567) and saw his teams advance to four straight Centennial Conference semifinals over the past four seasons.
 In 2024-25, he helped guide Gettysburg to the program's first 20-win season since 2007-08 and its highest national ranking in program history at No. 8, as the Bullets earned an at-large bid to the NCAA tournament, advancing to the second round before falling to top-seeded Wesleyan (Conn.) in the second round.
 Gettysburg's successful 2024-25 season followed a 2023-24 season where the Bullets won 19 games and claimed the Centennial Conference Regular-Season Championship for the first time in program history.

 Gettysburg did nothing but improve under Dunne's guidance.
 The program had just 16 total wins across the two years prior to Dunne's tenure and had endured five losing seasons in the previous seven years.
 Under his leadership, the Bullets experienced a dramatic turnaround, winning 71 games from 2021–2025—the most in any four-year stretch in program history.
 He increased his win total in every season at the helm on the men's basketball program, doubling his total from year one to year two to finish with a 12-13 record before recording four straight winning seasons from 2019-20 through 2024-25.
 Since the start of the 2018-19 season, Dunne has seen his student-athletes claim 20 All-League selections and one D3hoops.com All-Region selection, one Rookie of the Year and two All-Rookie selections, as well as one Player of the Year selection, one Defensive Player of the Year selection.